 In addition to neck pain and discomfort, the stretching, strain or compression of different body parts in the neck can lead to carpel tunnel syndrome during your postnatal period.

-Pay attention to your position while feeding and if possible vary it up.
-Bed pillows, special breastfeeding pillows, rolled/folded baby blankets can all allow you to support your baby while you keep in mind your own posture and avoid postnatal aches.
+If you are already in pain and your baby is used to its feeding position, try some supports.
+Bed pillows, special breastfeeding pillows (check out this naturally anti-microbial, anti-bacterial and hypoallergenic one) or even rolled/folded baby blankets can all allow you to support your baby while you keep in mind your own posture and avoid postnatal aches.

-If you are still struggling with aches during your postnatal period; gentle, hands-on care may be suitable for you.
+If you are struggling with aches that are not resolving (despite your best efforts) during your postnatal period; gentle, hands-on care may be suitable for you.

 I will support your recovery out of pain and help you get back to enjoying getting to know your little one.
 My work searches for the root cause of your symptoms and supports the body’s natural ability to return to inner balance and harmony.
 Relief of postnatal aches and support through this time helps re-balance and restore your energy and super mama vitality!!